This is a complete guide on Rheem power vent water heater troubleshooting. In this guide, we will break down these common Rheem water heater problems:

 The Rheem Water Heater will make a rumbling noise if there is scale & sediment buildup in the tank.

 Draining water can easily remove scale and sediment from the water heater tank.
-If you don’t know how to drain water, continue to read as we covered it at the bottom part of this article.
+Continue to read as I described the procedure of draining water in the ‘How To Drain Rheem Power Vent Heater’ section in this article.

 Thermal expansion in a closed water system is the caveat behind producing a popping noise.
 Due to this reason, the temperature and the pressure relief valve on the water heater discharges periodically.